Skip to content

 2. Scenario: You have a script that checks system health every hour.
 You want to record the output of uptime into /var/log/health.log so you can review the history at the end of the week.
 Which redirection operator should you use and why?

 You should use the append operator >> for this task.
-When you use >>, the shell opens the target file and adds the new output to the very end of it, preserving all the existing historical data.
-If you were to use the standard > operator instead, the shell would truncate (empty) the file before writing the new output, meaning you would only ever have the most recent hour’s data.
-For logging purposes where data must be retained over time, appending is always the correct and safe choice.
-(Maps to Outcome: Redirect streams)
+When you use >>, the shell opens the target file and adds the new output to the end, preserving the existing historical data.
+If you used >, the shell would truncate the file before writing, so you would keep only the most recent observation.
+Logging is a timeline, so append mode protects the evidence you are collecting.

-6. Scenario: You inherit a server and see this command in the history: cat access.log | awk '{print $1}' | sort | uniq -c | sort -rn | head -10.
-The previous admin used it during a DDoS attack.
-What exactly was this command helping them discover?
+6. Scenario: You inherit a server and see this command in history: cat access.log | awk '{print $1}' | sort | uniq -c | sort -rn | head -10.
+The previous admin used it during a traffic spike.
+What was this command helping them discover?

 Hands-On Exercise: The Server Investigation